nicolasfara/experiments-2024-ACSOS-imageonomics-drones/README.md

 However, in the [data](./data) folder (~500MB of data, a good internet connection is recommended), we provided the generated data from the experiment, so that a more lightweight process can be used to generate the charts.

+On a server with the following specifications, the experiment took around **3 days** to complete:
+- 96 cores (Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz)
+- 256 GB of RAM
+- 1 GB of free disk space (the experiment generates around 500 MB of data)

 ### Reproduce with containers (recommended)

 1. Install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/linux/)